linkerd/linkerd-examples/ecs/README.md

-Note that if one of these four ports is already in use on your local machine you will either have to stop whatever software if using that port, or you can eliminate the port collision by replace the local port number with another unused port number in the SSH tunnel command as well as all subsequent commands.
+Note that if one of these four ports is already in use on your local machine you will either have to stop whatever software if using that port, or you can eliminate the port collision by replacing the local port number with another unused port number in the SSH tunnel command as well as all subsequent commands.

 ```bash